dariober/Java-cafe/MarkDupsByStartEnd/README.md

 However, low quality 3'ends should not be trimmed as they would artificially make the sequence fragment size shorter. `bwa mem` copes well with low quality ends.

+By default reads are duplicates if they share: chrom, start, end, strand, read group.
+Read group can be ignored with `-rg`.

 **NB** If the same library is sequenced more than once with different read length it is not correct to consider the 3'end.
 Use `Picard/MarkDuplicates` in this case.

+Usage:

+    java -jar MarkDupsByStartEnd.jar -h
+    java -jar MarkDupsByStartEnd.jar -i <aln.bam|aln.sam> -o <md.bam|md.sam>
+    samtools view -u aln.bam | java -jar MarkDupsByStartEnd.jar -i - | samtools view ...

+You probably want to use `java -Xmx2g`.
+Input need not to be sorted.
+Output will be coordinate sorted by default.

+## Requirements

+GNU Coreutils `sort` is required to be on `PATH`. `sort` is used to sort reads after unclipping.
+Use `sort` version 8.6+ to take advantage of parallel threading.

 # TODO